 - Adults with multiple and complex needs.

-Faced with the challenges of new types of commissioning, stretched resources and the realities of providing tailored, personalised support to people in a disparate service delivery environment, now is a crucial time for voluntary organisations to share best practice and shape policy.
+Faced with the challenges of new types of commissioning, stretched resources and the realities of providing tailored, personalised support to people most in need, now is a crucial time for voluntary organisations to share best practice and shape policy.

 Programme of work

 At the heart of the programme each year is a 30-person cohort.
 Participants are drawn primarily from the Civil Service in Whitehall, and voluntary sector organisations working to deliver the Big Lottery investments.
 Cohort members work together in ‘learning pairs’ over the course of a year, to develop a better understanding of how policy translates into practice and to deliver practical projects.